ghergo/PPFrameWork/README.md

 ## PPF here,  PPF  on CodePlex

-This project is for best project ORM.
+This project is created to be the BEST ORM in the galaxy.

 ## Says of Us